 Calendar

-CWLA is pleased to present the three-part virtual training series that features the publication Working with Traumatized Children – A Handbook for Healing.
-Now in its third edition, Working with Traumatized Children has been updated to include new strategies and approaches for caregivers and others responsible for meeting the needs of children who are vulnerable.
+CWLA is pleased to present the three-part virtual training series that features our CWLA Press publication Working with Traumatized Children – A Handbook for Healing, Third Edition.
+The latest edition of Working with Traumatized Children features new strategies and approaches for caregivers and others responsible for meeting the needs of children who are vulnerable.

 Participants will gain a strengthened capacity to: